nickcancio123/Custom-Game-Engine/README.md

 This project is a WORK-IN-PROGRESS graduate project at the Florida Interactive Entertainment Academy (FIEA).

-It forms the interactive-data portion of a game engine, enabling a game developer to configure the behavior of and data contained by game objects in both C++ and JSON.
+It forms the interactive-data portion of a game engine, enabling a game developer to configure the behavior of and data contained by game objects in both C++ and JSON through reflection.

 NOTE: This project is being developed using Perforce, so this repo only contains snapshots of source from the original project.